Are Cookies Personal Data?

 Almost every website uses cookies, and non-essential cookies contain unique identifiers that qualify as personal data under major global privacy laws, including the EU Cookie Law, GDPR, and the CCPA.

-If your website or app falls under the jurisdiction of those laws, you must follow specific guidelines to use cookies legally, but a do-it-yourself approach to cookie compliance is not recommended.
+If your website falls under the jurisdiction of those laws, you must follow specific guidelines to use cookies legally, and a do-it-yourself approach to cookie compliance is not recommended.

 To ensure your website or app complies with all relevant laws and regulations, check out our cookie compliance tools: